gabrielweyer/azure-functions-telemetry/README.md

 ### Application Version and Cloud Role Name

-Another point to note is that by default the _Application Version_ is not set and the _Cloud Role Name_ will be the Function App Azure resource name:
+By default the _Application Version_ is not set and the _Cloud Role Name_ will be the Function App Azure resource name:

 ![Default Cloud Role Name and Application Version](docs/img/cloud-role-name-application-version-default.png)